-An important duty of the staff is to report acts or behavior that the employee witnesses that appears to constitute harassing, intimidating, or bullying.
+An important duty of the staff is to report acts or behavior that the employee witnesses that appears to constitute har-assing, intimidating, or bullying.
 Employees, whether certified or noncertified, shall encourage students who tell them about acts that may constitute intimidation, harassment, or bullying to complete a report form.
 For young students, staff members given that information will need to provide direct assistance to the student.

-Staff members who witness such events are to complete reports and to submit them to the building principal.
-Staff members who hear of incidents that may, in the staff member's judgment, constitute harassment, intimidation, or bullying, are to report all relevant information to the building principal.
+Staff members who witness such events are to complete reports and to submit them to the employee designated by the superintendent to receive them.
+Staff members who hear of incidents that may, in the staff member's judgment, constitute harassment, intimidation, or bullying, are to report all relevant information to the superintendent or his/her designee.